Color: From Object to Eye

 Figure 2.
 The same cone stimulus as in Figure 1 provided by 94,700 equivalent photons at the single wavelength of 544nm.

 Or the monitor could send all photons at 600nm.
-Of course in this case it would have to send more than in the previous case because in \gamma cones the probability that a photon will be absorbed is only 36.88% at that wavelength than at 544nm, so it would have to send about 256,700 photons at 600nm to obtain the desired effective stimulus of 97,400:
+Of course then it would have to send more photons than in the previous case because in \gamma cones the probability that a photon will be absorbed is only 36.88% at that wavelength than at 544nm, so it would have to send about 256,700 photons at 600nm to obtain the desired effective stimulus of 97,400:

 photons-at-600